ncn-foreigners/singleRcapture/README.md

 The possible values for `plotType` argument are:

-- `qq` - the normal quantile-quantile plot for pearson residuals.
+- `qq` - the normal quantile-quantile plot for pearson residuals (default),
-- `marginal` - a `matplot` comparing fitted and observed marginal frequencies.
+- `marginal` - a `matplot` comparing fitted and observed marginal frequencies,
-- `fitresid` - plot of linear predictor values contrasted with pearson residuals.
+- `fitresid` - plot of linear predictor values contrasted with pearson residuals,
-- `bootHist` - histogram of bootstrap sample.
+- `bootHist` - histogram of bootstrap sample,
-- `rootogram` - rootogram, example presented above.
+- `rootogram` - rootogram, example presented above,
-- `dfpopContr` - contrasting two deletion effects to identify presence of influential observations.
+- `dfpopContr` - contrasting two deletion effects to identify presence of influential observations,
-- `dfpopBox` - boxplot of results from dfpopsize function see its documentation.
+- `dfpopBox` - boxplot of results from `dfpopsize` function see its documentation,
-- `scaleLoc` - scale-location plot.
+- `scaleLoc` - scale-location plot,
-- `cooks` - plot of `cooks.values` for distributions for which it is defined.
+- `cooks` - plot of `cooks.values` for distributions for which it is defined,
-- `hatplot` - plot of `hatvalues`.
+- `hatplot` - plot of `hatvalues`,
 - `strata` - plot of confidence intervals for selected such populations.

-a user can also pass arguments to specify additional information such as plot title, subtitle etc. similar to calling `plot` on some data.
+User can also pass arguments to specify additional information such as plot title, subtitle etc. similar to calling `plot` on some data.
 For more info check `plot.singleR` method documentation.